MaxRybetsky/ci-cd-examples/README.md

 # ci-cd-examples
-My examples of CI/CD working with Jenkins and others systems.
+My practice of CI/CD working with Jenkins and others systems.